 DIGNITY as a constitutionally enshrined right is very important to me and I look forward to engaging that in the legal sphere in the years to come.
 But I also believe that while we give our lives to equipping the saints to extend the Kingdom, changing the world and changing laws and policy, we cannot neglect the immediate needs that we see or the commands of God to aid the poor.
 We must find ways to engage both and make a difference as we go.

-Fast forward the story to this year.
+Fast forward the story to 2020.
 Covid-19 hits and many of the homeless people in Cape Town are shuttled to the infamous Strandfontein camp.
-When the camp closed a few weeks ago, the homeless were back on the street.
+When the camp closed, the homeless were back on the street.
 This coincided with the onset of Winter.
 You don’t have to drive more than 5 minutes to see large numbers of homeless people and the crude cardboard beds many of them sleep on.
 A few are lucky enough to have a small tent (albeit a flimsy one), but most have nothing more than cardboard and other items gathered on garbage days.
 So last month I decided with the money left over from your donations, after buying vouchers for some families in need, to buy several blankets and make sandwiches and take it to a group.
 When we did, we realised just how great the need is and that we can’t afford to stop!
 So we started an ongoing mercy mission.
 Let’s get as many blanket and food hampers to as many homeless people as we can.

 (* Please note that the items in the blanket hampers may change according to needs: eg. to include jerseys or raincoats, etc)